FelipeMezzarana/Linkfire_data_engineer_task/README.md

 ## **Step 3** : Enhance the data by adding the cast members' gender (Male / Female). [https://www.aminer.cn/gender/api](https://www.aminer.cn/gender/api) or any other source you want to use.

+To complete this step, functions were created inside [update-data.py](update-data.py) as described below.

 The first part of this step consisted of preparing a DataFrame with one record for each cast member, making requests easier and preparing the base of the table "tv_shows".
-This was done with the function create_cast_members_df() inside update-data.py
+This was done with the function create_cast_members_df()

 The second part of the task consisted of generating the gender feature.
 First I created a simple function named  gender_feature() that performs the request and organizes the results in a DataFrame.
 But after some tests I quickly realized that it would be unfeasible to go with just this solution.
 It took 741s to run 100 requests, considering there are 56,673 names to search, **it would take approximately 116 hours to complete the process.**